eclipse-archived/ceylon-lang.org/blog/2013-03-13-ceylon-m5-nesa-pong.md

 release, with the following headline features:

-- a fully-reified type system with generic type arguments available at runtime
+- a fully-reified type system with generic type arguments available at runtime,
-- direct interoperation with native JavaScript
+- direct interoperation with native JavaScript,
-- tuples
+- tuples,
-- several important syntax changes in response to community feedback and practical experience
+- several important syntax changes in response to community feedback and practical experience, and
-- a datetime module and a HTTP server
+- a datetime module and a HTTP server.

 You can download the Ceylon command line distribution here: